Updated 12.20.25

 - Place pitted dates and pecans in a food processor and pulse until fine.
 Don’t pulse it to dust, you want to keep some larges pieces for the necessary crunch.

-- Combine pumpkin puree, sugar, salt and spices in a saucepan, mix and heat until it bubbles.
-Cook for a few minutes.
+- In a saucepan, combine pumpkin puree, sugar, salt and spices.
+Heat and stir until you see bubbles. simmer for a few minutes.
 Remove from heat.

 Nutrition